blazing-edge-labs/web-skeleton/README.md

 Redux ecosystem is based on Flux proposition.
 Redux is used as state container and allows us to manage state through actions and reducers.
 State of the application is held inside the store.
 The configuration of store depends on our reducers which represent our state.

-All reducers are held in *reducers* folder and each one of them represents part of state held under specific property in immutable Map.
+All reducers are held in *reducers* folder and each one of them represents part of state held under specific property.
 All reducers are combined in *index.js* file and we also add Redux Form reducer under *form* property name where all forms are held.
-This configuration returns immutable Map as root reducer to our store configuration.
-Because we are using immutable data we are importing *combineReducer* function from *redux-immutablejs* module instead of official React bindings for Redux (*react-redux* module).

 Redux by design can only dispatch synchronous actions which is why we import *redux-thunk* module that allows us to dispatch asynchronous actions while making requests.
 Our store configuration is different depending on environment mode.
 In a case of the production mode we are creating store applying thunk middleware to allow async actions, but in a case of any other environment, we are also applying Redux DevTools extension and hot module replacement for reducers.
 Configured store is exported and used inside Provider which is the top component of our application provided by React bindings for Redux.
 Provider component makes state available to connect decorator which in the end passes parts of the state to our container components.